A first class constraint generates not a gauge transformation, but a bad physical change: The case of electromagnetism

 MetadataShow full item record

-In Dirac-Bergmann constrained dynamics, a first-class constraint typically does not alone generate a gauge transformation.
-By direct calculation it is found that each first-class constraint in Maxwell’s theory generates a change in the electric field ~E by an arbitrary gradient, spoiling Gauss’s law.
-The secondary first-class constraint pi,i = 0 still holds, but being a function of derivatives of momenta (mere auxiliary fields), it is not directly about the observable electric field (a function of derivatives of Aμ), which couples to charge.
-Only a special combination of the two first-class constraints, the Anderson-Bergmann- Castellani gauge generator G, leaves ~E unchanged.
-Likewise only that combination leaves the canonical action invariant—an argument independent of observables.
+In Dirac-Bergmann constrained dynamics, a first-class constraint typically does not _alone_ generate a gauge transformation.
+Each first-class constraint in Maxwell's theory generates a change in the electric field E by an arbitrary gradient, spoiling Gauss's law.
+The secondary constraint p^i,_i=0 still holds, but being a function of derivatives of momenta (mere auxiliary fields), it is not directly about the observable electric field (a function of derivatives of A), which couples to charge.
+Only a special combination of the two first-class constraints, the Anderson-Bergmann-Castellani gauge generator G, leaves E unchanged.
+Likewise only that combination leaves the canonical action invariant---an argument independent of observables.
 If one uses a first-class constraint to generate instead a canonical transformation, one partly strips the canonical coordinates of physical meaning as electromagnetic potentials, vindicating the Anderson-Bergmann Lagrangian orientation of interesting canonical transformations.
-The need to keep gauge-invariant the relation q˙− H p = −Ei−pi = 0 supports using the gauge generator and primary Hamiltonian rather than the separate first-class constraints and the extended Hamiltonian.
-Partly paralleling Pons’s criticism, it is shown that Dirac’s proof that a first-class primary constraint generates a gauge transformation, by comparing evolutions from identical initial data, cancels out and hence fails to detect the alterations made to the initial state.
-It also neglects the arbitrary coordinates multiplying the secondary constraints inside the canonical Hamiltonian.
-Thus the gauge-generating property has been ascribed to the primaries alone, not the primary-secondary team G. Hence the Dirac conjecture about secondary first-class constraints as generating gauge transformations rests upon a false presupposition about primary first-class constraints.
-Clarity about Hamiltonian electromagnetism will be useful for an analogous treatment of GR.
+The need to keep gauge-invariant q,t-dH/dp=-E-p=0 supports using the gauge generator and primary Hamiltonian rather than the separate first-class constraints and the extended Hamiltonian.
+Partly paralleling Pons's criticism, it is shown that Dirac's proof that a first-class primary constraint generates a gauge transformation, by comparing evolutions from _identical_ initial data, cancels out and hence fails to detect the alterations made to the initial state.
+It also neglects the arbitrary coordinates multiplying the secondary constraints _inside_ the canonical Hamiltonian.
+Thus the gauge-generating property has been ascribed to the primaries alone.
+Hence the Dirac conjecture about secondary first-class constraints as generating gauge transformations rests upon a false presupposition about primary first-class constraints.
+Clarity about electromagnetism help with GR.

 Dirac-Bergmann constrained dynamics, gauge transformations, canonical quantization, observables, Hamiltonian methods, first-class constraints, problem of time